igor-sinelnikow/nats.c/README.md

 ...
 ```

-Indeed, since these calls publish data and wait for a 'response', if you execute then in the event loop thread (or while the loop is not 'running'), then data will not be sent out.
+Indeed, since these calls publish data and wait for a 'response', if you execute them in the event loop thread (or while the loop is not 'running'), then data will not be sent out.
 Calls will fail to get a response and timeout.

 For `natsConnection_Request()`, use the `natsConnection_PublishRequest()` instead, and have a subscriber for the response registered.